egavrev/mail_ai_assistant-/README.md

 - [x] store summarization reulst in store DB
 - [x] develop notification fuction.
 - [x] store notification result into store DB
-- [ ] use sqlligt for sumamry storing as there is no need for
+- [x] use sqlligt for sumamry storing as there is no need for
+- [x] add to main script init db function for fresh start
 - [ ] for notifications we would need to use checkpointers as it will have man in the middle approach.
 - [ ] defein notification functionality, take data from DB, update trigger.
-- [ ] defeine notificatio medai telegram or web
+- [ ] develop notification channel telegram or web
 - [ ] working on reflection graph
 - [ ] working on actions wiht mails, functional library, check in case it is possible to be done in bulk.
 - [ ] build statistics functions to draw as much insights as possible for assitant.
 - [ ] add unit tests
 - [ ] add an alarming on budget sepnt - try to use langfuse
-- [ ]